git-nmf/Orange_County_Voting_Trends/README.md

 ## Problem Statement

-## Using voting results and voter-registration and demographics from Orange County in 2014 general election, this study will create a classification model that will predict vote for Governor based on key demographic inputs.
+## Using voting results and voter-registration and demographics from Orange County in 2018 general election, this study will create a classification model that will predict vote for Congress based on key demographic inputs.

-# DSI Capstone:  Tectonic Shifts in California Political Sentiment
+# Executive Summary:  Shifts in Political Sentiment in Orange County, CA

 The state of California is known as a solidly Democratic state.
 However, it wasn't always that way.
 Recall, this is the state that gave us notable Republican presidents Richard Nixon and Ronald Reagan, not to mention the Republican "Governator", Arnold Schwatzeneggar.